 The most important thing to do is take them to the vet as soon as possible and explain the signs that you’ve noticed.
 The vet may want to run tests to rule out certain diseases and other conditions, but even if nothing is wrong with your cat, having that confirmed by a doctor will give you valuable peace of mind.

-While it’s impossible for your cat to have Down syndrome, if you’ve noticed them exhibiting strange or troubling behaviors, you should get them checked out immediately.
+While your cat can’t have Down syndrome, if you’ve noticed them exhibiting strange or troubling behaviors, you should get them checked out immediately.
 There are plenty of other things that could be causing issues for your cat.
 Your vet can examine your kitty and help formulate a treatment plan for any ailments that are causing worrisome signs in your cat.

 - Dementia in Cats: Signs and Treatments (Vet Answer)

-- Fading Kitten Syndrome: Symptoms, Causes & Treatments (Vet Answer)
+- Fading Kitten Syndrome: Signs, Causes & Treatments (Vet Answer)

 Featured Image Credit: Maria Sbytova, Shutterstock